devops-cmp/ansible-filebeat/README.md

 --------------

 - version: filebeat version. (by default 7.5.0).
-- pipelinematch: List of tags and list of paths to be parsed by filebeat.
-Wildcard is allowed.
+- processors: configuration of log handling .
+Path , tags and input type.
 - elastic_hosts: List of elasticsearch ingress URLs.
 - bulk_max_size: Max number of logs to be sent at the same time. (by default 50)